Prediction intervals for economic fixed-event forecasts: Empirical results

-To illustrate the quantitative interpretation of our results, consider the Gaussian method shown in Figure \ref{fig:2020}, and take a hypothetical forecast made in mid-September.
-The 80\% prediction intervals for the current-year forecast (corresponding to horizon $3.5$) are about 0.9 percentage points wide.
-A point forecast of $m \%$ GDP growth translates into a prediction interval of $[(m-0.5)\%, (m+0.4)\%]$.
-The prediction intervals for the next-year forecast (corresponding to horizon $15.5$) are about $3.3$ percentage points wide, and is given by $[(m-1.7)\%, (m+1.6)\%]$.\footnote{Note that the prediction intervals are not exactly symmetric around $m$ because the estimated mean of the forecast error distribution is slightly different from zero.} In forecast-related press statement or media reports, point forecasts for the current and next are often mentioned next to each other.
+To illustrate the quantitative interpretation of our results, consider the decomposition method as applied to German GDP, and a hypothetical forecast made in mid-September.
+The 80\% prediction intervals for the current-year forecast (corresponding to horizon $15$) are $0.68$ percentage points wide, and a point forecast of $m \%$ GDP growth translates into a prediction interval of $[(m-0.34)\%, (m+0.34)\%]$.
+The prediction intervals for the next-year forecast (corresponding to horizon $67$) are more than five times as wide, and are given by $[(m-2.01)\%, (m+2.01)\%]$.
+In forecast-related press statement or media reports, point forecasts for the current and next are often mentioned next to each other.
 Our numerical example highlights that this practice is possibly misleading, in that forecast uncertainty may differ substantially across the two horizons.